Encephalartos hirsutus

-Encephalartos hirsutus is a species of cycad that is native to Limpopo Province, South Africa.
-It was recorded from three separate localities on south-east-facing quartzite cliffs in the Makuya Nature Reserve bordering the Kruger National Park at altitudes ranging from 800–1000 m above sea level.
+Encephalartos hirsutus is a species of cycad that is native to Limpopo Province of South Africa.
+It was recorded from three separate localities on south-east-facing quartzite cliffs in the Makuya Nature Reserve bordering the Kruger National Park at elevations ranging from 800–1000 m above sea level.

+As of 2020, it is assumed there are up to 10 individuals in the wild.